 As you might imagine 100 years and seven generations provides the setting for numerous themes.
 One stood out: solitude.
 García Márquez uses the word “solitude” repeatedly, far too many times to be accidental.
 It was obviously deliberate, and although I didn’t keep track, I suspect he used it in some context to describe every major character; I know he used it for most.

-For example: Colonel Aureliano Buendía could understand only that the secret of a good old age is simply an honorable pact with solitude.
+Colonel Aureliano Buendía could understand only that the secret of a good old age is simply an honorable pact with solitude.